-- (1) Procedural assistance is granted to a participant in a proceeding who is a natural person and who, at the time of filing the petition for grant of procedural assistance, has residence in the Republic of Estonia or another Member State of the European Union or is a citizen of the Republic of Estonia or another Member State of the European Union.
-Determination of the place of residence within the meaning of this Division shall be based on Article 59 of EU Council Regulation 44/2001 on jurisdiction and the recognition and enforcement of judgments in civil and commercial matters.
-Other participants in the proceeding who are natural persons are granted procedural assistance only if this arises from an international agreement. - (2) Procedural assistance is not granted to a natural person if: - 1) the procedural expenses are not presumed to exceed twice the average monthly income of the person requesting procedural assistance calculated on the basis of the average monthly income of the last four months before the submission of the petition, from which taxes and compulsory insurance payments and amounts prescribed to fulfil a maintenance obligation arising from law, likewise reasonable expenses on housing and transport have been deducted;
+(1) Procedural assistance is granted to a participant in a proceeding who is a natural person and who, at the time of filing the petition for grant of procedural assistance, has residence in the Republic of Estonia or another Member State of the European Union or is a citizen of the Republic of Estonia or another Member State of the European Union.
+For the purposes of this Division, residence is determined on the basis of Article 62 of Regulation (EU) No 1215/2012 of the European Parliament and of the Council.
+Other participants in the proceeding who are natural persons are granted procedural assistance only if this arises from an international agreement.